 Chapter 7 motions for relief from the automatic stay with respect to real or personal property that comply with the Bankruptcy Rules, the Local Rules and the Administrative Procedures and where (1) movant alleges a security in the property and that (a) the debtor has no equity in the property based on the debtor’s schedules or (b) the debtor has stated its intention to surrender the property or failed to state its intention with respect to the property and (2) the Chapter 7 trustee has not filed a “no asset” report in the case, will be listed as “Will Be Granted Without a Hearing” on the call sheet for the hearing date, but the order granting such motion will be made effective seven (7) days from the date of the scheduled Section 341 meeting or seven (7) days from the hearing date, whichever is later in time.

-Chapter 13 motions for relief from the automatic stay with respect to real or personal property that comply with the Bankruptcy Rules, the Local Rules and the Administrative Procedures and where movant alleges a security in the property and that the debtor’s chapter 13 plan calls for surrender of the property or failed to file a plan addressing the property, will be listed as “Will Be Granted Without a Hearing” on the call sheet for the hearing date.
+Chapter 13 motions for relief from the automatic stay with respect to real or personal property that comply with the Bankruptcy Rules, the Local Rules and the Administrative Procedures and where movant alleges a security in the property and that the debtor’s chapter 13 plan calls for surrender of the property or fails to address the property, will be listed as “Will Be Granted Without a Hearing” on the call sheet for the hearing date.

 Chapter 13 plans without unresolved objections may be listed as “Will Be Granted Without a Hearing” on the call sheet for the confirmation hearing date if, prior to the hearing, the Chapter 13 Trustee has indicated its recommendation of the Chapter 13 plan prior to the confirmation hearing.
 Compensation for counsel on such plans, (i) if properly filed and noticed, (ii) for which, if applicable, a fully-executed court authorized retention agreement is filed, and (iii) for which the court has identified no missing attachments, no inconsistencies in compensation requested or no other irregularities, may also be listed as “Will Be Granted Without a Hearing” on the Court Calendar for the confirmation hearing date.